 Roll into Kiama, make sure you know when the train is leaving and where the station is.
 Its not hard to find.
 Enjoy the wonderful town and enjoy the train trip back to Oak Flats.
 All up its 30km and its one of Australia’s great recreational bike trails.

-Combo rail ride deal: Ride from Bulli Railway station to Wollongong North railway station down the Bulli to Wollongong trail.
-Catch the train to Oak Flats.
-Ride north 2km to Lake Illawarra up Central Avenue and ride this trail all the way to Kiama.
+Train – bike ride idea: Ride from Bulli Railway station to Wollongong North railway station.
+Catch the train to Albion Flats Station.
+Ride along the south side of Lake Illawarra and then all the way to Kiama.
 Return by train to Bulli for a fab days riding of 45km.

 Lady Carrington Drive is a dirt road that follows the Hacking River up between a valley.
 The trail runs for 12kms each way and is not stressful at all in the climbing department until the very end.
 It is quite bumpy every now and again if you are not running suspension.
 So don’t bring your one gear bikes or your expensive road bikes on this trail.